 When should I Exercise after Surgery?

-Follow the instructions you have been given specific to the surgical procedure you have undergone.
-If something feels too heavy or painful then listen to your body and take the hint.
+Follow the instructions your surgeon gives you for your specific surgical procedure.
+If something feels too heavy or painful, then listen to your body and take the hint.

-See your surgeon if you have pulled your sutures or have any other concerns and remember.
+See your surgeon if you think you have pulled your sutures or have any other concerns.

 Maintaining a balanced diet before and after your surgery ensures your body is receiving the vitamins and nutrients it needs to aid recovery.

-Almonds, fruit, lean meats, whole grains, yogurt and seafood are all high in vitamins E, D, C and A, iron, protein, fibre and zinc.
-Foods containing these nutrients assist in wound healing and forming scar tissue.
+Almonds, fruit, lean meats, whole grains, yoghurt and seafood are all high in vitamins E, D, C and A, iron, protein, fibre and zinc.
+Foods containing these nutrients assist in wound healing, bone healing, repair of soft tissue, immunity and forming of scar tissue.
 They also promote the growth of new blood cells.

 Further, make sure you’re drinking lots of water to keep your fluids up.
-Aim for at least 1.5 litres per day.
-Avoid alcohol and other intoxicating substances to maximise your healing capacity.
+Aim for at least 1.5 liters per day.
+Avoid alcohol and other intoxicating substances to maximize your healing capacity.

 This vitamin plays an important role in collagen synthesis as well as the formation of new blood vessels (angiogenesis).
 Adequate Vitamin C levels help strengthen the healing wound.

-Vitamin C also has important antioxidant properties that help the immune system and it increases the absorption of iron.
-It is found mostly in fruit and vegetables, especially, oranges, grapefruit, tomatoes, and leafy vegetables.
+Vitamin C also has important antioxidant properties that help the immune system, and it increases the absorption of iron.
+Foods containing Vitamin C include fruit and vegetables, especially, oranges, grapefruit, tomatoes, and leafy vegetables.

 This vitamin can help with wound healing.
 It increases the inflammatory response in wounds, stimulating collagen synthesis.

 Low Vitamin A levels can result in delayed wound healing and susceptibility to infection.
-Vitamin A is found in milk, cheese, eggs, fish and dark green vegetables.
+Foods that contain Vitamin A include; milk, cheese, eggs, fish and dark green vegetables.

-It is part of the system that provides oxygen to the site of the wound, therefore iron (haemoglobin) deficiency can impair healing.
+Iron is part of the system that provides oxygen to the site of the wound, therefore, iron (hemoglobin) deficiency can impair healing.